Iarbas

 Variations of the story were referred to by Ovid.
-In Ovid's Heroides, Dido describes Iarbas as one of her suitors, to whom Aeneas would be handing her over as a captive if he should leave her.
-In Ovid's Fasti, Iarbas and the Numidians invade Dido's land after her suicide, resulting in his capturing her palace.
+In Ovid's Heroides, Dido describes Iarbas as one of her suitors, her own people arranged a forced marriage between her and king Iarbas so that Carthage may rise to glory Aeneas would be handing her over as a captive if he should leave her she told him, however Aeneas leaves her bitterly to found Rome and she takes her own life from grief of separation.
+In Ovid's Fasti, Iarbas and the Numidians take over Dido's land after her suicide, resulting in his capturing her palace.

 Macrobius, and Pompeius Trogus also tell versions of the myth; in Justin's epitome of Pompeius he is king of the Muxitani.

+Silius Italicus, in his epic poem Punica borrows the name of Hiarbas for one of his characters.
+Hiarbas is the Gately leader of the Gaetuli, Nasamones and Macae and the father of Asbyte, one of the Carthaginian leaders in the Second Punic War.
+He traces his ancestry back to Jupiter.
+He is killed by the Saguntine hero Murrus.

 Iarbas is briefly referenced in Dante's Purgatorio as owning part of the land south of Italy.
 Iarbas is also a character in Christopher Marlowe's play Dido, Queen of Carthage.